I’m back in Japan for the first time in a while and I’ve been looking forward to catching up with a whole bunch of old friends.

 B: いいえ、こちらこそすみませんでした (Iie, kochira koso sumimasen deshita, No, it’s me who’s very sorry).

-After working together for a few years the formality of these greetings has been scaled back to a more casual “よろしく！” (“Yoroshiku!”
+After knowing each other for a few years the formality of these greetings has been scaled back to a more casual “よろしく！” (“Yoroshiku!”
 “Thanks in advance!”) and “こちらこそ！” (“Kochira koso!”
 “Thanks to you, too”).
 Nowadays, however, we’re extremely casual.
 In the cramped yakitori joint, I trip over a chair and hear Masa yell out, “サム、酔っ払い！” (“Samu, yopparai!”
 “Sam, you’re drunk!).
 Pointing at his own bright red face, I reply, “君こそ！” (“Kimi koso!”
 “You are!”).

 When こそ follows the particle から (because), it emphasizes the reason: 久しぶりに会ったからこそ、びっくりするほど心地良かった (Hisashiburi ni atta kara koso, bikkuri suru hodo kokochi yokatta, Precisely because it had been so long since I’d seen [my friends], I was especially surprised at how comfortable being with them was). こういう友達がいるからこそ、日本に来るのは楽しい (Kō iu tomodachi ga iru kara koso, Nihon ni kuru no wa tanoshii, It’s because I have these kinds of friends, coming to Japan is fun.)